 Training, qualifications & experience

-- MA Relationship Therapy
+- MA Relationship Therapy with distinction

 - Graduate Certificate in Couples Counselling